carbon-language/carbon-lang/flang/documentation/Calls.md

 * Check definability of known `INTENT(OUT)` and `INTENT(IN OUT)` actuals.
 * Whether lower bounds in argument descriptors should be initialized (they shouldn't be used)

-### Naming
-* Modules and submodules
-* Procedures that can be called with implicit interfaces
-* Procedures that must be called with explicit interfaces (possibly with versioning)
-* SIMD vs. scalar versions of `ELEMENTAL` procedures
-* Unrestricted specific intrinsic functions (and perhaps SIMD variants)

 ### Other
 * SIMD variants of `ELEMENTAL` procedures (& unrestricted specific intrinsics)